Fancy Gadam to storm Accra with his new Bukom Arena concert

 On several occasions, thousands of fans gathered to watch him perform at the Tamale Sports Stadium.

-However, many didn't expect that selling out an arena in the South would be a walk in the park for Fancy Gadam.
+However, many didn't expect that selling out an arena in the South would be a walk in the park for Fancy Gadam in 2016.

 The singer has announced the new edition of his critically acclaimed Bukom Boxing Arena concert scheduled for October 26.